franzbischoff/langflow-embedded-chat/README.md

 🌐 Multilingual Support: Communicate with users in multiple languages, opening up your application to a global audience.

+💾 **NEW: Chat History Support**: Load and restore previous conversation history from your database.
+Perfect for Laravel, PHP, or any backend!
+[See guide →](./CHAT_HISTORY_FEATURE.md)

 ## Installation

 ### Option 1: CDN Link